Configure middleware

 Add the Contrast agent module to the list.

-Include the Contrast middleware as early in the list as is possible; although modifying the order may be necessary to get the application working in some circumstances.
+Include the Contrast middleware as early in the list as possible; although modifying the order may be necessary to get the application working in some circumstances.

 Django 1.10 and later: Look for the